ze-or/zmk/docs/docs/behaviors/smart-interrupt.md

 ### Advanced Configuration

+#### `timeout-ms`

+Setting `timeout-ms` will cause the deactivation behavior to fire when the time has elapsed after releasing the Smart Interrupt or a shared key.

 #### `shared-key-positions`

 - Including `shared-key-positions` in your smart interrupt definition will let the key positions specified NOT trigger the interrupt behavior when a smart interrupt is active.